prometheuxresearch/docs/docs/learn/vadalog/04-expressions-operators.md

 own(19,5,1.0).
 own(10,19,0.5).

-% base case: if a company X owns Y with shares Q then there is direct a controlled_share relationship from X to Y with share Q % controlled_shares(X,Y,Y,Q) :- own(X,Y,Q), X<>Y.
+% base case: if a company X owns Y with shares Q then there is direct a
+% controlled_share relationship from X to Y with share Q controlled_shares(X,Y,Y,Q) :- own(X,Y,Q), X<>Y.

-% recursive case: if a company X controls Y with shares K and the company Y owns Z with share Q, then there there is a indirect controlled_share relationship from X to Z with share Q% controlled_shares(X,Z,Y,Q) :- control(X,Z,K), own(Z,Y,Q), X<>Z, Z<>Y, X<>Y.
+% recursive case: if a company X controls Y with shares K
+% and the company Y owns Z with share Q, then there there is a indirect
+% controlled_share relationship from X to Z with share Q controlled_shares(X,Z,Y,Q) :- control(X,Y,K), own(Y,Z,Q), X<>Z, Z<>Y, X<>Y.

-% if X has controlled_shares of Y, passing per Z with shares Q, then the total
+% if X has controlled_shares of Y, via any company Z with shares Q, then the total
 % controlled share are computed with a monotonic aggreagation msum, that groups
-% by X and Z and aggregates the sum of Q total_controlled_shares(X,Y,J) :- controlled_shares(X,Z,Y,Q), J=msum(Q).
+% by X and Z and aggregates the sum of Q total_controlled_shares(X,Y,S) :- controlled_shares(X,Y,Z,Q), S=msum(Q).

-% if the total controlled shares Q of X over Y is greater than 0.5, then X
+% if the total controlled shares Q of Y by X is greater than 0.5, then X
 % control Y with shares Q.
 control(X,Y,Q) :- total_controlled_shares(X,Y,Q), Q>0.5.

 % if group by the company X and Y over the max value of Q then the maximum
 % control is M
-controlMax(X,Y,M) :- control(X,Y,Q), M = mmax(Q).
+controlMax(X,Y,M) :- control(X,Y,Q), M=mmax(Q).

 @output("controlMax").
 ```